nats-io/jetstream-leaf-nodes-demo/README.md

 Please be aware that it does not matter that the hub is actually a hub.
 I want you to take away that you can chain accounts and connect through them.
-Just think of a scenario where you have multiple leaf nodes into an ngs account, collecting data locally.
+Just think of a scenario where you have multiple leaf nodes into an NGS account, collecting data locally.
-One of your leaf nodes is specked bigger and this is where you aggregate streams and do all your analytics.
+One of your leaf nodes is specifed bigger and this is where you aggregate streams and do all of your analytics.

 One thing I hope you noticed is the lack of host names and the flexibility that gives you.
-Of course, they are needed in the server configuration to create the nats network.
+Of course, they are needed in the server configuration to create the NATS network.
-They are also needed to connect to that network.
-But you don't need different ones for each of your applications.
+They are also needed to connect to that network, but you don't need different ones for each of your applications.
 Instead you get to focus on your data and how it flows.

-We will continue to add improvements to the setups and workflows introduced in this video.
+We will continue to add improvements to the setups and workflows introduced in this tutorial.
 I certainly have noticed a few rough edges, so it is worthwhile checking back every once in a while.
-If you have questions, reach out on our slack channel on: natsio.slack.com
+If you have questions, please contact the NATS team on Slack [slack.nats.io](https://slack.nats.io).

 #### Relevant Links